Updated on 09.12.2024

 While opponents of the DACA program argue that it takes jobs away from thousands of Americans, supporters point to the many improvements that the program has brought.
 For example, the residency permit entitles holders not only to study, but also to work legally, which not only reduces undocumented work, but also generates more tax revenue and counteracts the lack of prospects for the children of illegal immigrants.
 Thus, the termination of the program could damage both the economy and security of the United States.

-After the former Trump administration made several attempts to end the DACA program, new US President Joe Biden reinstated the young immigrant:protection program in its original state in January 2021.
+After the first Trump administration made several attempts to end the DACA program, US President Joe Biden reinstated the protection program for young migrants in its original state in January 2021.

 Date: